 Functions in the pytch module

 Various functions, which do not need to refer to a particular Sprite, are available in the pytch module.
+For convenience, though, they are also available, where it makes sense, as methods on Sprite and Stage.

 Pausing a script